tigredonorte/angular2-websocket/README.md

 # AngularWebsocket

 this is front end code of websocket.
-If you want see [websocket backend](https://bitbucket.org/tigredonorte/angular-websocket-backend)
+If you want see [websocket backend](https://bitbucket.org/tigredonorte/angular-websocket-server)

-# AngularWebsocket
+# AngularCli

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.